-Best All-Around Camping Tea Kettle
+Best Value, All-Around Best Kettle for Camping

 This handy little stainless steel kettle comes with two nesting cups that fit inside, so it’s really all you need in one tidy little package.
 With the cups, the whole thing weighs around 14 ounces.
 Without the cups, it’s only around 7 ounces!

 I’d like to note that I’ve seen these with a super small bend, like a short spout, which helps in pouring water.
 But, we have success using the ones without the bend / spout as well… just something to keep in mind when looking at option.

 Best Enamel Tea Kettle (the classic campfire kettle)

 If you did a lot of car camping as a kid, do you remember these?